etzm/iscc-sum/paper/paper.md

 # Statement of Need

 Modern scientific instruments routinely generate datasets exceeding hundreds of gigabytes.
-A manual identification, tracking, and integrity verification of such large amounts of data is impossible, yet essential for achievement of FAIR [@aksenova2024data] [@chen2022fair] [@murray2021accessible] data use.
+A manual identification, tracking, and integrity verification of such large amounts of data is impossible, yet essential for achievement of FAIR data use[@aksenova2024data] [@chen2022fair] [@murray2021accessible] .
 A performant automated and standardized approach across various scientific domains with potential for easy workflow integration is lacking.

 ISCC-SUM directly addresses these requirements through a high-performance implementation of ISCC Data-Code and Instance-Code generation, the two fundamental components for media-agnostic content identification.
 While the reference implementation of the ISCC can process 7-8 MB/s for pure Python implementations [@iscccore2024], the Rust based ISCC-SUM implementation achieved 950-1050 MB/s reducing processing time from hours to minutes.